Cutting planes for signomial programming: Signomial-lift-free sets and intersection cuts

 \subsection{Intersection cuts}

 We focus on the separation of intersection cuts for the extended formulation of SP.
 In \Cref{sec.prem} we presented a method to construct a simplicial cone $\cR$ from an LP relaxation.
 The vertex of this cone is a relaxation solution $\relx{z} = (\relx{x}, \relx{y})$.
+We choose $\relx{z}$ as the linearization point for applying the reverse-minorization technique.

 We assume that the LP relaxation includes all linear constraints from \eqref{minlp2}.
 If $\relx{z}$ is infeasible for \eqref{minlp2}, then $\relx{z}$ does not belong to the signomial lift.
 Thus, there is a signomial term $g_i$ such that $\relx{y}_i \neq g_i(\relx{x})$.
 Given the reduced form $g'_i$, we obtain a set of signomial terms $\cSt$: If $g_i(\relx{x}) > \relx{y}_i$, we choose $\cSt$ to be the epigraph of $g'_i$; otherwise, we choose it to be the hypograph of $g'_i$.
-This signomial term set yields a signomial term-free set $\cC$ in \eqref{eq.sigfree} containing $(\relx{u},\relx{v})$ in its interior (\Cref{cor.dc}).
+This signomial-term set yields a signomial term-free set $\cC$ in \eqref{eq.sigfree} containing $(\relx{u},\relx{v})$ in its interior (\Cref{cor.dc}).
 Using orthogonal lifting of \Cref{cor.maxsig}, we can transform $\cC$ into a signomial-lift-free set $\bar{\cC}$.

 We next show how to construct an intersection cut in \eqref{eq.ic}.
-It suffices to compute step lengths $\eta^\ast_j$ in \eqref{eq.iccoef} along extreme rays $r^j$ of $\cR$.
-Each step length $\eta^\ast_j$ corresponds to a boundary point $\relx{z}+ \eta^\ast_j r^j$ in $\bd(\bar{\cC})$.
-The left-hand-side $\psi_{\beta}(u) - \lin{\psi_{\gamma}}{\relx{v}}(v)$ of the inequality in \eqref{eq.sigfree} is a concave function over $(u,v) \in \bR_{+}^h \times \bR^{\ell}$.
-Its restriction along the ray $\relx{z}+ \eta_j r^j \;(\eta_j \in \bR_+)$ is a univariate concave function:
+It suffices to compute step lengths $\mu^\ast_j$ in \eqref{eq.iccoef} along extreme rays $r^j$ of $\cR$.
+Each step length $\mu^\ast_j$ corresponds to a boundary point $\relx{z}+ \mu^\ast_j r^j$ in $\bd(\bar{\cC})$.
+The left-hand-side $\psi_{\beta}(u) - \lin{\psi_{\gamma}}{\relx{v}}(v)$ of the inequality in \eqref{eq.sigfree} is a concave function over $(u,v) \in \bR_{+}^h \times \bR^{k}$.
+Its restriction along the ray $\relx{z}+ \mu_j r^j \;(\mu_j \in \bR_+)$ is a univariate concave function:

 where $r^j_u$ and $r^j_v$ are the projections of $r^j$ on $u$ and $v$ respectively.
-Let $ \bar{\eta}_j \deq \sup_{\eta_j \ge 0}\{\eta_j:\relx{u} + r^j_u \eta_j \ge 0\}$.
-Therefore, $\eta^\ast_j$ is the first point in $[0,\bar{\eta}_j]$ satisfying the boundary condition: either $ \tau_j(\eta^\ast_j) = 0$ or $\eta^\ast_j = \bar{\eta}_j$.
+Let $ \bar{\mu}_j \deq \sup_{\mu_j \ge 0}\{\mu_j:\relx{u} + r^j_u \mu_j \ge 0\}$.
+Therefore, $\mu^\ast_j$ is the first point in $[0,\bar{\mu}_j]$ satisfying the boundary condition: either $ \tau_j(\mu^\ast_j) = 0$ or $\mu^\ast_j = \bar{\mu}_j$.
 Since $\tau_j$ is a univariate concave function and $\tau_j(0) > 0$, there is at most one positive point in $\bR_+$ where $\tau_j$ is zero.
-We employ the bisection search method \cite{press2007chapter} to find such $\eta^\ast_j$.
+We employ the bisection search method \cite{press2007chapter} to find such $\mu^\ast_j$.